-My name is R. Lee Rottman and this is my personal blog.
-This is my personal blog.
+My name is Rick Rottman and this is my personal blog.
 It’s where I write about whatever I feel like writing about when I feel like writing about it.
 It’s a hobby.

 I am originally from Southern California, but Western Maryland is my home now.
 I live in Hagerstown.
-If you’re looking at the above image, it can be found at the top of the state, between the two drinking glasses and the ear of corn.
-I moved here temporarily shortly after leaving the United States Air Force in 1994.
+I moved here “temporarily” shortly after leaving the United States Air Force in 1994.
 I don’t remember when that temporary move became a permanent move, but it happened.

 You can follow me on Twitter.
 I promise I’ll follow you back.